ChemeketaCS/csweb/content/assignments/cs161/wordsearch/index.md

 ## Assignment

-Your assignment is to write some functions that will help build a word search.
+Your assignment is to write some functions that could be used to help build a word search puzzle.
+You will not be actually building a "real" program that a user would interact with to make a puzzle.
+Instead, you are writing some functions and code to test those functions.
+The functions you are writing would be useful building blocks for building a "real" program that someone might use.

 I have provided for you an almost-complete version of the header you will use, [`wordSearch.h`](wordSearch.h).
 It is missing Doxygen comments—you should write comments for each function in the header.
 The functions are explained below.

 Then create `wordSearch.cpp` and define the functions declared in `wordSearch.h`.
-Write code to test them in `assign8.cpp`.
-You should test each function at least once, though if it can provide different results (like return true/false), you will need more than one test to prove that the function works in different cases.
+Write code to test them in a main function in `assign8.cpp`.
+You should test each unction at least once, though if it can provide different results (like return true/false), you will need more than one test to prove that the function works in different cases.

 {{% alert warning %}}
 Functions that do not have sufficient code to test them will NOT receive full credit.
+I will also test your code with my own tests, but I want to see what you have done
 {{% /alert %}}

-It is perfectly OK (and quite smart), to start your tests with a hard-coded partial grid so there is something there to work with right off the bat:
+Although a "real" program would start with an empty grid, as you are writing your test code you probably will want to start off with some words already loaded so you can easily test your print functions right off the bat.
+Feel free to hard code a starting array like this:

     char puzzle[ROWS][COLS] = {
             {'H','_','_','_','_','_','_','_','_','_'},